AntociM/Project-4/README.md

 As a **site admin** I can **access the admin page via user interface** so that **I can manage the website**.

 This user stories are part of agile tools used for this project.
-In order to integrate issues and pull requests, GitHub projects was used.
+In order to integrate issues and pull requests, GitHub Projects was used.

 ![](docs/project.jpg)